How Fuel Injector Systems Work

 Advertisement

 A fuel injector is nothing but an electronically controlled valve.
-It is supplied with pressurized fuel by the fuel pump in your car, and it is capable of opening and closing many times per second.
+Like other direct injection systems, it is supplied with pressurized fuel by the fuel pump in your car, and it is capable of opening and closing many times per second.

 The amount of fuel supplied to the engine is determined by the amount of time the fuel injector stays open.
 This is called the pulse width, and it is controlled by the ECU.